alidcastano/alidcastano-jekyll/_treasure-trove/articles/derekSivers-DoThis.md

 date: 2016-04-18

 thoughts: |
     Sivers compresses knowledge from 200+ books he's read into succinct and actionable advice.
-Though anecdotes and data are helpful to internalize a message, not everyone wants to read 200+ pages of that.
-And if you trust the person giving just the directive, you've found a loophole.
     <br><br>
-    I've personally been thinking a lot about "How to be useful," specifically the idea of sharing everything that you can in public.
+    I've been thinking a lot about "How to be useful," specifically the idea of sharing everything that you can in public.
 Siver's definitely exemplifies this in his blog, and it's an idea I also want to model in mine.

 link: http://bit.ly/1SAr3Nh